GitRyanPerrin/Graphing-3D-Functions/README.md

 Two versions of the files were created, one for Virtual-Reality compatability (only tested with the Oculus Rift DK2) and one for viewing without a VR Head-Mounted Display.
 The code for allowing VR compatibility was created by *unknown*.

+The non-VR site has keyboard commands for movement: WASD for forward, back, and sideways movements, IJKL for rotations, EF for rise and fall, and finally R for recentering the screen.